 Here are some common questions and answers that will to help you run a successful audit:

 What if my goals and KPIs weren’t outlined at the start of this project?
 Sometimes Goals & KPIs won’t have been outlined at the start of the original project.
 That’s alright – nothing you can do about that.
 Realistically, you should be using your new goals along with existing goals to paint a comprehensive picture.
 If that’s the case, try to evaluate the existing product against the Goals & KPIs that have been set for the upcoming project.
-For example, if trial account signups are a goal and the old website allows people to sign up for trials, get some data on how many average signups you’re getting right now, per month.
+For example, if trial account signups are a goal and the old product allows people to sign up for trials, get some data on how many average signups you’re getting right now, per month.

-What if my current app/site isn’t tracking data?
+What if my current product isn’t tracking data?
 Some existing projects won’t be tracking data at all, which is unfortunate but somewhat common.
 If this is the case, we’ll often set up analytics tracking quickly – usually via Google Tag Manager – and start tracking data immediately so as to establish a baseline of some sort we can use later.
 I’d recommend doing that.

 What do I do with the data?
 Looking at data or evaluating a user story is just the first step.
 The real key is what we can infer from it.
 What is the hypothesis?
 Why is revenue per visit so low?
 Try to establish a reasonable root cause, because that’s the real learning that can be applied to the new product.
 Note: it can be difficult to do this effectively or accurately without domain expertise.

 We’re all busy people, and while comprehensiveness is valuable, so is succinctness.
-With that in mind, once you’ve completed the Discovery Audit and made some observations & recommendations, it’s time to wrap up the key findings into a summary (don’t worry, we’ve included the Discovery Audit Summary template in the Workbook download, which you can grab at the bottom of this post).
+With that in mind, once you’ve completed the Discovery Audit and made some observations and recommendations, it’s time to wrap up the key findings into a summary (don’t worry, we’ve included the Discovery Audit Summary template in the Workbook download, which you can grab at the bottom of this post).

 The Summary simply wraps up the key findings from the entire audit into an easily digestible, quick-reading format.
 It’s also somewhat easier to read than the entire spreadsheet used for the audit.
 Finally, it’s another step completed in the holistic digital project discovery phase, which gets us closer and closer to a comprehensive view of what a successful product will look like.

-Next, we move into Information Architecture & User Journeys, where we use what we’ve uncovered so far to start actually mapping out the architecture of the site/app itself, and how users will navigate throughout that content.
+Next, we move into Information Architecture & User Journeys, where we use what we’ve uncovered so far to start actually mapping out the architecture of the product itself, and how users will navigate throughout that content.
 Read that post here!